hslua/hslua/docs/tasty-lua.md

 ### One test per file

-This method is closest to Tasty’s intended way of running tests.
+This method is closest to Tasty's intended way of running tests.
 A script is run as a single test case.
 On success, the number of passing Lua tests is included in the output.
 In the case of a failure, all failure information is collected and presented to the